Harmodio Arias Madrid

 Harmodio Arias Madrid (3 July 1886 – 23 December 1962) was a Panamanian politician.
-He served as acting President of Panama in January 1931 and again from June 5, 1932, to October 1, 1936, after winning the 1932 presidential election.
+He served as acting President of Panama in January 1931 and again from 5 June 1932, to 1 October 1936, after winning the 1932 presidential election.

 Family

 His brother Arnulfo Arias was president on three occasions.

-Harmodio's son, Roberto was a diplomat and politician who married the great English ballerina Margot Fonteyn.
+Harmodio's son, Roberto was a diplomat and politician who married the English ballerina Margot Fonteyn.

+Presidency

+Madrid originally assumed the presidency after the 1931 coup d'etat against sitting president Florencio Harmodio Arosemena.
+However, soon after, he was replaced by Ricardo J. Alfaro.
+He returned to office after winning the popular vote in 1932.

+During his presidency, he founded the University of Panamá.